R3ZV/R3ZV/README.md

 ### Hi there, I'm Razvan

-## I'm a Student and a Developer!
+## I'm a still a student!
-- 🔭 I’m currently doing competitive programming
-- 🔭 Learning about Rust and C
+- 📖 Learning more about Rust, Python, and TypeScript
+- 🔭 Exploring backend technologies
+- 🛠️ Building tools
+- 🐧 Mastering Linux